csci121s15/LinkedList-Lab/README.md

 Instead of storing just a string, each node of our sorted linked list will store a string and an integer which represents a quantity.
-Instead of inserting items at the head, new items will be inserted in such a way that the list remains sorted by quantity after each node is inserted.
+Instead of inserting items at the head, new items will be inserted in such a way that the list remains sorted by *descending* quantity after each node is inserted.
+This means that the node with the largest quantity will be at the head of the list.

 The `print()` method is already implemented, but you will need to implement the following additional operations: